Castello di Volpaia

 Castello di Volpaia is a winery located in the medieval village of Volpaia.
 The estate spans over 900 acres, divided between vineyards, olive groves, and woods.
 The winery is organically farmed, producing extra virgin olive oil, vinegar, and wine, particularly Chianti Classico.

-The winery is owned by Carlo and Giovannella Mascheroni Stianti, and they are assisted by their son Nicolo and daughter Federica.

 History

 Italian printer and bookbinder Raffaello Stianti bought the Volpaia winery, which included a significant portion of the village, in 1966.

 He gifted the entire property to his daughter Giovannella Stianti when she married Carlo Mascheroni in 1972.
 During the mid-1970s, they embarked on a mission to modernize the winery within the requirements of Italian law to preserve the external structure of the 11th-century village, which is protected by the government.
 They converted historical sites into cellars, offices, and apartments.

 They were the first to employ temperature-controlled fermentation techniques.
 They installed stainless steel pipes concealed under the village's sidewalks to connect the winery's stainless-steel fermentation tanks in the upper village to various barrel cellars in the lower part without disturbing Volpaia's historic character, which Italian law forbids them from disturbing.